 - 1. Marking sheets, one per entry per Judge, are required.
 Marks and Judges comments should be entered in ink. - 1.1 The Judges' sheets have 2 columns, the first for the Judge's original mark and the second for the Judge's comments.
-Any correction made to a mark must be initialled by the Judge making the correction. - 1.2 In the comments column the Judge should as far as possible state his reason for his judgment.
-It is strongly recommended that comments should be given when giving marks of 5 or below. - 1.3 The judge gives the collective marks and then signs the sheet and passes it to the scorers.
-The scorers multiply the marks by the corresponding coefficients where applicable and total the marks.
+Any correction made to a mark must be verified by the Judge making the correction. - 1.2 In the comments column the Judge should as far as possible state his reason for his judgment.
+It is strongly recommended that comments should be given when giving marks of 5 or below. - 1.3 The judge gives the collective marks and the scorers multiply the marks by the corresponding coefficients where applicable and total the marks.
 Penalty points for errors in the execution of the test are then deducted on each Judge's sheet.
 The total score for classification is obtained by adding the total points on each of the Judges' sheets and converted to a percentage. - 2.
-Competitors may be given their Judging sheets on the completion of the competition but not until the Judges have sanctioned their distribution. - 3.
+Competitors may be given their Judging sheets after the competition by email but not until the Judges have sanctioned their distribution. - 3.
 Competitors taking part in two dressage classes on the same day judged by the same Judge, shall not have access to their judging sheets before competing in the second class. - 4.
-Judges' marking sheets with remarks duly signed by the Judge, must be treated as confidential until given to the competitor, when they become his private property - 5.
+Judges' marking sheets with remarks verified by the Judge, must be treated as confidential until given to the competitor, when they become his private property - 5.
 The Organisers of a dressage competition are obliged to make public the percentage awarded by each of the Judges, the total percentage and the classification of results, for each of the entries in the competition.
 Results should be announced as soon as possible after each competitor has completed the test.